Introduction

 What to do: lubricate the moving parts.

 The transmission of the auger rotates the blades that supply snow up the shaft.
-This is the metal box which is normally at the auger shaft as well as the drive shaft T-joint.
-Therefore, check out the level, and read the manufactures manual to confirm the right brand of oil, and then top it.
-You moreover have to ensure that the auger blades are freely rotating around the shaft.
-The auger is supposed to spin and also have slight cooperation on the shaft freely; then move it about to one side to oil the uncovered shaft.
-Do this again to oil the other end and then give it a rotate for the oil to get distributed.
-After that, place back the shear pins in its position.
+This is the metal box, usually at the auger shaft and the drive shaft T-joint.
+Therefore, check out the level, read the manufacturer's manual to confirm the correct oil brand, and then top it.
+You, moreover, must ensure that the auger blades freely rotate around the shaft.
+The auger is supposed to spin and have slight cooperation on the shaft freely, then move it to one side to oil the uncovered shaft.
+Do this again to oil the other end and then rotate the oil to get distributed.
+After that, place the shear pins back in their position.

-Problem: snowblower is lurching forward, or it is hard to maneuver
+Problem: The snowblower is lurching forward, or it is hard to maneuver

-After a while the cables that usually drive power in the wheels require adjustments to apply the appropriate pressure to the belt on the two-stage snow blowers.
-Therefore, if you press the force handle and your Honda snowblower pulls frontwards, you will have to make the lines tighter.
+After a while, the cables that usually drive power in the wheels require adjustments to apply the appropriate pressure to the belt on the two-stage snow blowers.
+Therefore, if you press the force handle and your Honda snowblower pulls frontwards, you must tighten the lines.
 Adjust once more as needed up to where the lurching stops.
 Once you have adjusted the cables, ensure that you have sprayed some oil at the spinning points of every moving part.

-Problem: your machine is leaving a lot of snow behind.
+Problem: your machine needs to catch up on a lot of snow.

 What to do: change the scraper bar to collect extra snow.

-The flat metal bar positioned on the bottom side of your machine carves ice and snow off the floor and in the auger.
-Therefore, the gravel, concrete, and asphalt, can wear out the metal, and hence, leaving behind gullies of snow
+The flat metal bar on the bottom side of your machine carries ice and snow off the floor and in the auger.
+Therefore, the gravel, concrete, and asphalt can wear out the metal, leaving behind snow gullies.

-Warning: remember that you are not supposed to operate a single-stage snowblower on gravel since it can lift up and toss the gravel together with the snow.
-This can possibly cause a lot of damage to the windows and even injuring passersby.
+Warning: Do not operate a single-stage snowblower on gravel.
+It can lift up and toss the gravel together with the snow, causing damage to the windows and even injuring passersby.

 Problem: The belt conked out while in use.

-What to do: keep checking the belt while using.
+What to do: keep checking the belt while using it.

-The friction needed to keep the single-stage snowblower auger belt has a tendency of wearing a belt down quicker than the two-stage machines.
-While using, keep removing the cover and checking the belt for any crack.
-To avoid walking to the store in snowfall, it is a perfect idea to have with you an extra belt for replacement always (plus a spare shear pins) readily available all through the season.
+The friction needed to keep the single-stage snowblower auger belt tends to wear a belt down quicker than the two-stage machines.
+While using, keep removing the cover and checking the belt for any cracks.
+To avoid walking to the store in snowfall, it is a perfect idea to always have an extra belt for replacement (plus spare shear pins) readily available throughout the season.

 Below are some other solutions